SolanaO/Elements-of-Machine-Learning/README.md

 _Project 3_: Study a real dataset of customers for a company, apply several unsupervised learning techniques in order to extract valuable information from this data.

-In this project, I analyze a dataset (available on  [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php)), containing data on various customers' annual spending amounts (reported in monetary units) of diverse product categories for internal structure.
+In this project, I analyze a dataset (available on  [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php)), containing data on various customers' annual spending amounts (reported in monetary units) on diverse product categories.
 One goal of this project is to best describe the variation in the different types of customers that a wholesale distributor interacts with.
 Doing so would equip the distributor with insight into how to best structure their delivery service to meet the needs of each customer.

+First, I explore the data to determine if any product category highly correlate with one another.
+Afterwards, I preprocess the data by scaling each feature and then identifying to which extent the features are still correlated.
+After removing outliers, on the cleaned data, I implement Principal Component Analysis to find which compound combination of features best describe the customers.
+Next, a Gaussian Mixture Model Clustering Algorithm is used to identify hidden customer segments.
+Finally, the found segmentation is compared to an additional labeling, and I find ways this information could assist the wholesale distributor with future service changes.

 _The project is written in Jupyter Notebook, under Python 2.7 and it uses a template provided by Udacity._